Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

       Services and applications offered via the CLP shall
       - support authentication and data encryption;
-      - communicate via standardized interfaces; and
+      - communicate via standardized interfaces;
       - use an open and non-proprietary format to exchange data.
    4. Common language

       The CLP shall include
       - a set of common general-purpose markup languages which are used and understood within the entire network;
       - a legal markup language which will facilitate the conversion of legal documents into machine-readable formats in order to enable the automated creation, fulfillment and enforcement of the legal claims contained therein.